fenggg06/Hui-Bei---Self-service-Intelligent-Perception-Ancient-Poetry-Learning-Cabin/README.md

 - Interactive chart shows progress over time
 - Controls to show/hide the score panel and clear history

+## 🔐 Data Security
+- All data stored locally to protect privacy
+- Thread-safe concurrent processing
+- Offline speech recognition model, no internet required

+## 🚀 Performance Optimization
+- Offline speech recognition for low-latency response
+- Streaming AI responses for better user experience
+- Asynchronous audio capture to prevent blocking
+- Intelligent buffer queue management

-## Contributing
+## 🤝 Contributing
-Feel free to fork this repository and submit pull requests with improvements or bug fixes.
+Feel free to fork this repository and submit pull requests to improve this educational tool together!

-## License
+## 📄 License
-This project is licensed under the MIT License.
+This project is licensed under the MIT License

+## 📞 Technical Support
+If you encounter issues, please check:
+1. Is Ollama service running properly?
+2. Is the Vosk model path correct?
+3. Is microphone permission granted?
+4. Are all Python dependencies installed correctly?